 First, make sure you are on your Dashboard -> Zaps page.
 You can always come back to this page by clicking the Zaps menu option on the left-hand side --- look for the lightening bolt icon.

 Step One: Name your zap and select your apps

 Click on the [+ Create Zap] button to start building!

 Notice that the title of your zap is displayed in the top-left corner.
 At first, it will just say 'Name your zap'.
 Click on this title and start typing to rename it.
 You can do this at anytime.

 Select Participate as your first app

 In the main box that appears on the screen, you'll see a selection of possible apps to choose from.
-For your first zap, try typing in "Participate" in the gray search box, to locate our app.
-Click on the 'Participate' app that appears.
+For this example we'll use "Participate" for our trigger app.

 Choose an event trigger